danielhokanson/nutrition-optimization-machine/docs/development/decision-trees.md

 Is this component already using a base component?
 ├─ Yes → No migration needed
 └─ No → Is this a page-level component with navigation?
-    ├─ Yes → Migrate to app-base-page
+    ├─ Yes → Migrate to nom-base-page
     └─ No → Is this a form component?
-        ├─ Yes → Migrate to app-base-form
+        ├─ Yes → Migrate to nom-base-form
         └─ No → Is this a list component?
-            ├─ Yes → Migrate to app-base-list
+            ├─ Yes → Migrate to nom-base-list
             └─ No → Is this a detail component?
-                ├─ Yes → Migrate to app-base-detail
+                ├─ Yes → Migrate to nom-base-detail
                 └─ No → Keep as standalone component
 ```